zhqian-mia/new_lab_report_3/LabReport3.md

 biomed/bcr620.txt:          UCSD Medical Center.
 Samples were obtained in random biomed/bcr620.txt:          approval of the UCSD Institutional Review Board for
 ```
 This command allow users to search for the word `UCSD` recursively in all files and directories under biomed/*.
+Both files name and the lines which contain the word `UCSD` are printed out.

 The second example is `grep -r "Toronto" government/`
 ```